 In many ways, Merton’s life came to a stunning climax when all the various threads of his singular intellectual/spiritual journey coalesced when he delivered a paper on Marxism and monasticism at an interfaith conference on the religious life in Bangkok in 1968.
 Alas, this would be his final act.
 Within minutes of delivering the paper, he was electrocuted when he touched a fan in his room at the conference center.
 His body was flown back to his monastery in Kentucky on a plane that also carried the remains of soldiers, killed in Vietnam.

 If you’ve read this far, you may be wondering, “Why is Merton considered a mystic?”
 Certainly he was an authority on the monastic life and monastic forms of spirituality, including contemplative prayer.
-But this does not in itself warrant seeing him as a mystic.
-Like so many great mystics, Merton seemed relatively uninterested in his own extraordinary experiences of the presence of God; but here is one instance where he described a singularly profound moment of spiritual encounter:
+And like so many great mystics, Merton seemed relatively uninterested in his own extraordinary experiences of the presence of God; but here is one instance where he described a singularly profound moment of spiritual encounter: